gmvoit/just-the-docs/PressureProfiles.md

 ### Isentropic Core

 At the other extreme from a pure cooling flow is centralized heat input that greatly exceeds radiative cooling.
-Under those conditions, heating raises the atmosphere's central entropy level, causing convection wherever $\alpha_K$ drops below zero.
+Under those conditions, heating raises the atmosphere's central entropy level, causing convection wherever the radial entropy gradient becomes negative.
 Convection then maintains $\alpha_K$ near zero, leading to development of an isentropic core with a constant entropy level.

 #### Isentropic Shape Function